Brian Kenney

 Add to lightboxDownload comp

-Cattle Egret / Western Cattle Egret (Bubulcus i. ibis) in peak breeding plumage, in flight, landing with nesting material at rookery on Red Mangrove Island in southwest Florida.
-For a very brief time just before pair bonds form for the new nesting season, the lores turn purple and the bill, legs, and feet flush with color.
-The Cattle Egret is native to parts of Africa, Asia, and Europe, but it has successfully colonized much of the world.
+Cattle Egret (Bubulcus ibis) in full breeding plumage; in flight; landing at rookery on Red Mangrove Island in southwest Florida.
+The Cattle Egret is native to parts of Africa, Asia, and Europe, but it has successfully colonised much of the world.

 © Brian Kenney